hockeymikey/repo_update/README.md

-All needed commits in one plase.
+All needed commits in one place.